ourfriendselectric/golden-robot-records/_social-family-records/jetty-road.md

 The trio has also a multitude of awards and accolades along the way with two Golden Guitars (CMAA), an APRA Award nomination, five Southern Star Independent Artist of Australia Awards and 10 number one charting songs to their name.

-The trio signed with Social Family Records and their new album is slated for release mid to late 2019.
-The first single, *Because We Can*, is out now - buy or listen here: &nbsp;[http://smarturl.it/Jetties-BecauseWeCan](http://smarturl.it/Jetties-BecauseWeCan){: target="_blank"}
+The trio signed with Social Family Records and their new album is slated for release mid to late 2019, with the first two singles out now (Because We Can and No Heartbreaks).

 ## **FOLLOW SOCIAL FAMILY RECORDS:**